sen0rxol0/security-headers/README.md

 ## Security Headers

-This package improves HTTP response headers security, built for integration with [Laravel](https://laravel.com)
+This package aims to improve HTTP response headers security, built for integration with [Laravel](https://laravel.com)